 How are the shifts scheduled?

-Shifts are 9 hours long with 1 hour devoted to patient disposition and sign-out.
+Shifts are 9 hours long with 1 hour focused on patient disposition and sign-out.
 Interns typically work 21 shifts in a month-long block with decreasing number of shifts as the year progresses.

 Do you have electronic medical records in the emergency department?